notoriginallink/seL4-verification/seL4.typ

 Coverage is complete.
 Any remaining implementation errors (deviations from the specifica- tion) can *only* occur *below the level of C*
 ]

+#title-slide("Translation validation")

+#slide(title: "Reason for binaries verification")[
+  #set align(top)
+  In seL4 used GCC compiler which is itself  a large, complex program that *may have bugs*.
+And when speaking about security systems, bugs are not the only problem, the compiler could also contain a *trojan* that automatically builds a back door when compiling an OS.

+  #hint-box()[
+    To protect against defective compilers, the executable binaries that are produced by the compiler are also verified ]

+  Specifically it is being proved, that the binary #stress[is a correct translation of the C code] (which is already proved), and thus that the binary refines the abstract specification
+]

+#slide(title: "Translation validation")[
+  #figure(
+    image("assets/translation_validation.png"),
+    caption: "Translation validation proof chain"
+  )
+]

 #title-slide("Invariants")